somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 In the Multi-Arm Bandit problem, the maximum possible reward would be obtained if the best arm/banner was chosen at every time step.
 Every time a non-optimal banner is selected the total possible reward that can be obtained reduces further from this theoretical maximum.
 As a result, you **_regret_** choosing this bandit and wish instead that you’d chosen the best one.
 As the term _regret_ implies, you may have no way to know in advance that you’re making a non-optimal choice, only in hindsight do you realize your mistake.

+The regret ‘_L_’ is calculated by taking the difference between the reward obtained by the implemented policy and the reward that would have been obtained if instead the optimal policy had been followed, over a total of ‘_T_’ time steps:

 ![[Simulation of Thompson Sampling Reward.png]]